Rubusch/docker__cyclone-v__altera-quartus-ide/README.md

-# docker - SoC-FPGA-IDE - Altera Quartus
+# Docker - Altera Cyclone V IDE: Altera Quartus

 Contains a Dockerfile for creating a docker image of the **Quartus 16.1** build environment for my **DE1-SoC Board (rev D)** from Terrasic (University Program).